FAQ: What is the difference between an MSW and an LCSW?

 While a license is necessary to become an LCSW in all 50 states, not all social work professions require licensing.
 The licensing requirements for other types of social workers vary by state.
 For more information, check out our list of social work licenses by state page.
 Individuals who are interested in community-based social work, such as community organization and planning, may not be required to pursue professional licensing after completing their MSW degree.

-Sponsored Online MSW Programs
+Sponsored Social Work Programs

 Licensing Requirements for LCSWs